poswalji/newFullBackendTommalu/ORDER_TO_EARNINGS_FLOW.md

 ## Important Notes

 1. **Payment Methods**
+   - ✅ **Only Cash on Delivery (COD) is available**
+   - Payment is automatically created when order is placed
-   - Cash on Delivery: Payment completed when order is delivered
+   - Payment status is "pending" until order is delivered
-   - Online Payment: Payment completed immediately via gateway
-   - Wallet: Payment deducted from customer wallet balance
+   - Payment is automatically marked as "completed" when order status changes to "Delivered"
+   - Payment is automatically marked as "eligible" for payout upon delivery

 2. **Commission**
    - Calculated at payment creation time